-The board of directors, in accordance with advice from the Finance Audit & Risk Committee, is satisfied that the external auditors did not provide any non-audit services during the financial year.
+The Board of Directors, in accordance with advice from the Audit and Compliance Committee, is satisfied that the external auditors did not provide any non-audit services during the financial year.
 Therefore, consideration of the compatibility of the external auditors' services with the general standard of independence for auditors imposed by the Corporations Act 2001 was not required.
-The directors are satisfied that any future nonaudit services contemplated will not compromise the external auditors' independence for the following reasons:
+The directors are satisfied that any future non-audit services contemplated will not compromise the external auditors' independence for the following reasons:

-- i.
-All non-audit services are reviewed and approved by the Finance Audit & Risk Committee prior to commencement to ensure they do not adversely affect the integrity and objectivity of the auditor; and - ii.
+All non-audit services are reviewed and approved by the Audit and Compliance Committee prior to commencement to ensure they do not adversely affect the integrity and objectivity of the auditor; and ii.
 The nature of the services provided do not compromise the general principles relating to auditor independence as set out in Section 290 of APES 110 - Code of Ethics for Professional Accountants set by the Accounting Professional and Ethics Standards Board.